+Adaptive management means that changes may need to be made in how air quality, odour and greenhouse gas emissions are managed as circumstances change (e.g. due to mine progress).
 Where any non-compliance with the criteria and/or performance measures occurs, at the earliest opportunity, MACH Energy will:

-- take all reasonable and feasible steps to ensure that the exceedance ceases and does not recur; - consider all reasonable and feasible options for remediation and submit a report to the DPE (now DPHI) describing these options and preferred remediation measures; and - implement remediation measures as directed by the Planning Secretary.
+- take all reasonable and feasible steps to identify the cause and take action to ensure that the exceedance ceases and does not recur; - consider all reasonable and feasible options for remediation (where relevant) and submit a report to the DPE (now DPHI) describing these options and preferred remediation measures or other course of action; and - implement remediation measures as directed by the Planning Secretary.